ftyers/ftyers.github.io/2018-komp-ling/appendix/pgp.md

 ### GnuPG

-GNU Privacy Guard is a libre software implementation of the PGP specification.
+[GNU Privacy Guard] is a libre software implementation of the PGP specification.

 The main way of interacting with GnuPG is with the command-line tool `gpg`.
+It comes by default on Linux and BSD distributions; see their [homepage][GNU Privacy Guard] for installation on Mac or Windows.

 Please check that you have a modern version of `gpg`:
 ```
 $ gpg --version